hzrd149/blossom/README.md

-# 🌸 Blossom
+# 🌸 Blossom WIP

 Blobs stored simply on mediaservers

 ## What is it?

-Blossom is a spec of http endpoints for storing blobs on publicly accessible servers
+Blossom is a spec for a set of http endpoints that allows users to store blobs of data on publicly accessible servers

+## What are blobs

+Blobs are packs of binary data addressed by their sha256 hash

 ## How dose it work?

-Blobs are packs of binary data addressed by their sha256 hash

 Blossom Servers expose four endpoints for managing blobs

 - `GET /<sha256>` (optional file `.ext`)
 - `PUT /upload`
+  - `Authentication`: Signed nostr event
+  - Return a blob descriptor
-- `GET /list`
+- `GET /list/<pubkey>`
+  - Returns an array of blob descriptors
+  - `Authentication` _(optional)_: Signed nostr event
 - `DELETE /<sha256>`
+  - `Authentication`: Signed nostr event

 ## Blob Descriptor